In 1987, Dublin composer Michael McGlynn founded ANÚNA.

 Anúna have released seventeen albums since 1991 and have been featured artists on three Grammy Award-winning albums.
 Invocation (1994) won a National Entertainment Award for Classical music, while Deep Dead Blue (1996) was nominated for a Classical Brit Award.
 Celtic Origins (2007), also an award-winning PBS show and DVD, became the number one selling CD on the US World Music Charts that August while September 2011 saw their album Christmas Memories reaching the Hot 100 of the Billboard Album Chart.
 In 2008 the choir released Invocations of Ireland, McGlynn's self-made film, an evocative depiction of the Irish landscape and its relationship to his music.
 This has been broadcast extensively in Australia/New Zealand, with the DVD being released on Australia's DV1 and Columbia Music Entertainment in Japan.

 They have been signed to some of the world's major record labels including Decca, Universal Classics, Polygram, E1 and Philips.
-Michael McGlynn is published by Warner Chappell Music.
+Michael McGlynn's sheet music is available from www.michaelmcglynn.com.